Asakusabashi Station: History

 Asakusabashi opened on July 1, 1932, as a station on the Sōbu Line.
 On December 4, 1960, the subway station on what was then known as Toei Line 1 began to operate.

 On November 28, 1985, Asakusabashi Station was firebombed by masked members of the Revolutionary Communist League, National Committee, who claimed that this action, as well as other acts of sabotage committed across several prefectures the same day were to support the 24-hour strike by the labour union Doro-Chiba protesting against the impending privatisation of Japanese National Railways (JNR).
 This incident did not affect operations on the Toei Asakusa Line as the underground platforms were not targeted.
-48 persons were arrested during an investigation.
+48 persons were arrested during the investigation.

 Surrounding area

 The station serves the neighborhood.
 Nearby are the Lycée Franco-Japonais de Tokyo, the Kanda River, and the Sumida River.
 The former Yanagibashi geisha quarter was located to the south of the station.